 As always, I write what’s meaningful to me, but I also want to share the story of Elias to young readers.
-Like me, young at heart readers will like it too.
+Like me, young at heart readers will enjoy and appreciate this quest.
 If you have ever been in a position that you were afraid to take that next step -- to be who you really are-- you will love taking this journey with Elias.

 What inspired you to write this book?

 People.
 Courageous people who know what’s most important to them and live their life to the fullest.
-So many of us do not follow our hearts for reasons of conditioning, of guilt or fear.
+Many of us do not follow our hearts for reasons of conditioning, of guilt or fear.
 We can fear both our failures as well as our successes and it takes courage to step out of our comfort zone and make a difference in not only our own lives but a difference in the lives of others.

 I understand you have gained an appreciation for storytelling.
 Please tell me a little about that.